 Students must complete all requirements for the MATC within the five-year limit required by the Graduate School.

-Transfer credit is accepted from the School’s Certificate in Technology and Communication only.
+Transfer credit is accepted from the School of Media and Journalism’s Certificate in Technology and Communication only.
 Certificate students who are admitted to the MATC may transfer credit for JOMC 711: Writing for Digital Media and JOMC 714: Database and Web Research into the degree program.
 The credit must have been earned within five years of admission to the MATC.